Rushil0501/CW2_M01068425_CST1510/docs/README.md

 - **Top-Level Files:** `Home.py` (login & registration), `main.py` (database setup)
 - **`pages/` Folder:** Additional Streamlit pages like the Dashboards
-- **`DATA/` Folder:** Stores SQLite database, legacy user files, CSV datasets, and AI chat history per users in each dashboards.
+- **`DATA/` Folder:** Stores SQLite database, legacy user files, CSV datasets, and AI chat history per dashboard.
 - **`app/` Folder:**
   - **`data/`**: Database connections & queries
   - **`services/`**: Business logic (authentication, ticket/incident handling, Gemini API service)
   - **OOP Refactor:** Services and modules are now class-based for better structure

 Altogether, the structure makes the system easy to understand, extend, and debug, with every part of the project having a clear purpose.

+## Setup Notes

+- Populate `.streamlit/secrets.toml` with `GOOGLE_API_KEY` to enable Gemini responses; without it, AI calls will warn or return a fallback.
+- Initial data load and table creation: run `python main.py` to create the SQLite database, migrate legacy users, and seed CSVs if present.
+Then start the app with `streamlit run Home.py`.